earth2observe/downscaling-tools/doc/manual.rst

 The server location refers to the online location where the eartH2Observe WRR datasets are hosted.
 At this stage there are two datasets available:

-1.	the WRR1 dataset which is directly derived from the global WATCH-Forcing-Data-ERA-Interim dataset (Weedon et al., 2014) that was developed as processor of the WATCH forcing dataset developed in the EU FP6 project EU-WATCH (Weedon et al., 2012).
++ the WRR1 dataset which is directly derived from the global WATCH-Forcing-Data-ERA-Interim dataset (Weedon et al., 2014) that was developed as processor of the WATCH forcing dataset developed in the EU FP6 project EU-WATCH (Weedon et al., 2012).
 This dataset has a spatial resolution of 0.5 degrees and a 3-hourly temporal resolution.

-2.	the WRR2 dataset in which several improvements have been made compared to the WRR1 dataset (see REF Dutra et al ).
++ the WRR2 dataset in which several improvements have been made compared to the WRR1 dataset.
  This dataset has a spatial resolution of 0.25 degrees and a 3-hourly temporal resolution.

 The serverroot for both datasets is: